 6.8.
 Homeostasis Considerations.
 Ideally, homeostasis should exist prior to stimulus onset.
 If homeostasis does not exist at stimulus onset, the CV waveform may generally be evaluated if any of the conditions listed below exist.
-When employing one of the exceptions to homeostasis, the paramount consideration is whether the response you anticipate evaluating is a consequence of the activity that preceded stimulus onset or is attributable to stimulus onset.
-A standard of reasonableness should drive your decision.
-If you have no confidence that the response of interest is relatively free from influence of other activity assigning a value of \emptyset (zero with a line through it) to an analysis spot is appropriate.
+When employing one of the exceptions to homeostasis, the paramount consideration is whether the response the examiner anticipates evaluating is a consequence of the activity that preceded stimulus onset or is attributable to stimulus onset.
+A standard of reasonableness should drive the decision.
+If the examiner has no confidence that the response of interest is relatively free from influence of other activity, assigning an artifact (\emptyset zero with a line through it) to the respective analysis spot is appropriate.
+(Note: These homeostasis exceptions are the same as the EDA channel).